Who was James Otis?

 - Considerations on Behalf of the Colonies

-Massachusetts Circular Letter in Opposition to the Townshend Acts
+Otis and Adams Write the Massachusetts Circular Letter Opposing the Townshend Acts

-In 1767 and 1768, Parliament passed a series of acts for various purposes, including establishing a flow of revenue from the colonies to Britain, tightening control over the colonial governments, and paying the salaries of royal officials in the colonies.
+In 1767 and 1768, Parliament passed a series of acts for various purposes, including establishing a flow of revenue from the colonies to Britain, tightening control over the colonial governments, and paying the salaries of colonial officials who answered to the Crown.

 Collectively, they are known as the Townshend Acts and they set up a system where the officials were obligated to support the taxes because the revenue generated from them paid their salaries.